List of Fist of the North Star characters: Golan

 The Golan (ゴラン, Goran) organization is a militia composed of specially trained commandos that belonged to the fictional Red Beret special forces unit prior to the nuclear war, which was incidentally caused by their country of origin.
 In the manga, the members of Golan think of themselves as God's chosen and are seeking to create God's Land (ゴッドランド, Goddorando), a nation for their elite race, by capturing young women and girls for procreation of their race.
-After Kenshiro rescues Lin from a group of Golan commandos and witnesses the horrors the organization beforehand, Ken decides to infiltrate the group's training camp and confronts their drill instructor, the Mad Sarge (マッド, Maddo Sāji), a knife fighting expert and user of blood squirting needles.
+After Kenshiro rescues Rin from a group of Golan commandos and witnesses the horrors the organization beforehand, Ken decides to infiltrate the group's training camp and confronts their drill instructor, the Mad Sarge (マッド, Maddo Sāji), a knife fighting expert and user of blood squirting needles.
 After Ken defeats him, he comes face to face with the group's founder and leader, the Colonel (Kāneru), who claims to be a psychic but in reality reads his opponents moves by observing their slight body movements, and an expert of the (南斗無音拳, Nanto Muonken) style, which conceals his presence.

-In the TV series, the Golan organization became God's Army (ゴッドアーミー, Goddo Āmī), which is revealed to be one of King's subordinate organizations whose members worship Shin as their deity. in the 1986 movie, the Colonel appears as the security leader of Shin's palace in Southern Cross.
+In the anime adaptation, the Golan organization became God's Army (ゴッドアーミー, Goddo Āmī), which is revealed to be one of King's subordinate organizations whose members worship Shin as their deity. in the 1986 movie, the Colonel appears as the security leader of Shin's palace in Southern Cross.

 Jackal

 Jackal (ジャッカル, Jakkaru) is the leader of a notorious biker gang that attempts steal water from children.
 Jackal finds himself at odds with Ken after Jackal's gang invades Bat's home village and kills his adoptive mother, Toyo.
 Kenshiro follows Jackal's trail, wasting several of his thugs, including Jackal's second-in-command Fox (フォックス, Fokkusu) voiced by Kōji Totani in the TV series and Takeshi Aono in the 1986 movie.
 Eventually Ken catches up with Jackal at Villainy Prison, a rundown jail which was once used to hold the worst of the worst criminals.
 As a last-ditch effort, Jackal unleashes a giant beast of man known as the Devil's Rebirth (Debiru Ribāsu), the sole successor of the forbidden Rakan Niōken (Arhat Deva Fist) style and tricks him into fighting Kenshiro by convincing Devil that they're long lost brothers.

 In the TV series, Jackal's gang is known as The Warriors and is one of several subordinate organizations of the King empire.
 Jackal himself is characterized as a master of (南斗爆殺拳, Nanto Bakusatsuken), a Nanto style involving the use of dynamite.
 Jackal gets help from Joker to unleash Devil.
 In the 1986 movie, Jackal and Fox appears as members of Jagi's gang.